dominiclizarraga/dominiclizarraga.github.io/_posts/2023-12-17-kasper-product-focused-ruby.md

 6.- Delineate between what's the feature, and what's the architecture?
 User model would be architecture and User::Invite would be the feature.

+2nd session notes:

+1.- At the very start of the feature cycle, what you essentially do is a deep dive.
+You try to keep going for about half an hour, maybe an hour, if you have something really good going or if you're just trying to fire off ideas.

+2.- Try to take full advantage of the fact that Ruby reads somewhat like pseudocode.
+It's a case of 'first thought, best thought', allowing for a more rapid-fire approach.

+3.- What you actually want is to quickly formulate a hypothesis.
+Figure out how to disprove or prove it, at least, and then keep making rapid changes.